-Consent/screening: Subjects will be thoroughly screened for inclusion/exclusion criteria (see Human Subjects).
 Questionnaires: To identify factors accounting for individual differences, participants will complete standardized questionnaires.
-These will quantify drug and alcohol use (DDQ, RAPI, DUSI, AUDIT) (Collins et al., 1985; White and Labouvie, 1989; Tarter, 1990; Saunders et al., 1993), family history of alcohol abuse (FTQ) (Mann et al., 1985), affect (Spielberger, 1985; Beck and Steer, 1987; McNair et al., 1992), and personality traits (FTPI, LOC, APS, BIS) (Wallace, 1956; Rotter, 1966; Butcher JN et al., 1990; Barratt, 1994).
-We will also collect estimates of IQ (SILS) (Zachary, 1991) and socio-economic status (SES) (Hollingshead, 1975).
+These will quantify drug and alcohol use (DDQ, RAPI, DUSI, AUDIT, AUQ binge drinking score) (Collins et al., 1985; White and Labouvie, 1989; Tarter, 1990; Saunders et al., 1993; Townshend and Duka, 2005) family history of alcohol abuse (FTQ; Mann et al., 1985), affect (Spielberger, 1985; Beck and Steer, 1987; McNair et al., 1992), and personality traits (FTPI, LOC, APS, BIS) (Wallace, 1956; Rotter, 1966; Butcher JN et al., 1990; Barratt, 1994).
+We will also collect estimates of IQ (SILS; Zachary, 1991) and socioeconomic status (SES: Hollingshead, 1975).

-Delay discounting (Now/Later) task: This task is described in detail elsewhere (Mitchell et al., 2005; Boettiger et al., 2007; Mitchell et al., 2007).
+Delay discounting (Now/Later) task: This task is described in detail elsewhere (Boettiger et al., 2007).
 In brief, participants select between hypothetical reward pairs, each a dollar amount at a point in time; we refer to these two alternatives as "Now" and "Later".
 The Later amount and delay time vary across trials, as does the percentage difference between Now and Later.
 Now is always a lesser amount available "TODAY".
 Immediate reward bias is calculated as a ratio of Now choices relative to total number of subjective choices made, termed the impulsive choice ratio (ICR).
+In addition, our task includes two control (CON) conditions, "SOONER" and "LARGER", in which participants select the correct response based on the instruction cue (i.e., the sooner or larger option).
+This allows us to assess the accuracy of responses and also serves as an important control in our fMRI analyses, by capturing activity associated with objective (CON), rather than subjective choice (WANT).

-Subjects will be healthy males and females (ratio: 50:50), n=24 per age group (18-21 and 22-40; total n=48).
+Subjects will be healthy males and females (ratio: 50:50), n=20 per age group (18-23 and 25-40; total n=40).
 Functional Magnetic Resonance Imaging: Participants will perform the Now/Later task within a 3T MR scanner (see Facilities and Equipment) while we obtain continuous whole-brain blood-oxygen-level-dependent signal.
 A high-resolution anatomical image will also be obtained for each subject.
 Beginning with postdoctoral training, the Sponsor has acquired considerable experience with this technique, resulting in publications in high level journals.
 The proposed methods are similar to those used previously by the Sponsor in studies of Now/Later decision-making (Boettiger et al., 2007; Boettiger et al., 2009), with minor adjustments to accommodate scanner differences.
+Preprocessing of the data, including motion correction, will follow the same procedure described in Boettiger et al., 2007, with necessary adjustments for the transition from SPM2 to SPM8.
 Here, we briefly review these adjustments.
-The following parameters will be used to acquire T2\-weighted single shot gradient echo echoplanar images (EPI): TR=2.2 sec, TE=30ms, Flip Angle 80°, FOV=22.4 cm in a 64x64 matrix, 37 interleaved coronal slices (3.5 mm in plane, 4 mm between plane resolution).
+The following parameters will be used to acquire T2\-weighted single shot gradient echo echoplanar images (EPI): TR=2sec, TE=27ms, Flip Angle 80°, FOV=22.4 cm in a 64x64 matrix, 40 interleaved coronal slices (3.5 mm in plane, 4 mm between plane resolution).
+Each acquisition will be preceded by 5 dummy gradient RF pulses to achieve steady state tissue magnetization and minimize startle-induced motion.
 These parameters produce whole brain coverage for most participants; when it does not, the occipital pole will be excluded, as our hypotheses do not involve early visual cortex.
 These parameters were selected to generate adequate coverage for the OFC, dPFC, and anterior temporal lobe (Deichmann et al., 2003; Weiskopf et al., 2006; Du et al., 2007).
-Fig. 2 (right) depicts mean EPI coverage for one subject using the proposed parameters on the BRIC's Allegra 3T overlaid on a template anatomical image.
+Fig. 2 (right) depicts mean EPI coverage for one subject using the proposed parameters on the BRIC's Trio 3T overlaid on that subject's high-resolution structural image.
 As shown, coverage appears adequate for the proposed studies.